w3plan/jsdump-web/doc/document.md

 JSDump requires Node.js version 10.0.0 and up.

+The URL of JSDump on npm is https://npmjs.com/package/jsdump

 ## JSDump-Web

 JSDump-Web is a version of JSDump for web browsers.
-JSDump-Web requires browser supporting for ES6 (ECMAScript 2015)
+JSDump-Web requires browser supporting for ES6 (ECMAScript 2015).

 Browser compatibilities to JSDump-Web,